-Since the 2004 SPD was prepared, the Government has published the National Planning Policy Framework (NPPF), National Planning Practice Guidance, and the Community Infrastructure Levy Regulations 2010 (as amended).
+Since the 2004 SPD was prepared, the Government has published and revised the National Planning Policy Framework (NPPF) and National Planning Practice Guidance (NPPG), and published the Community Infrastructure Levy Regulations 2010 (as amended).
 Each of these documents have set out a new policy context, and provided updated guidance, for the management and collection of developer contributions.

-Mid Sussex District Council (the District Council) has been preparing a new District Plan 2014-2031, which, on adoption, will replace the Local Plan 2004 as the development plan for Mid Sussex District.
+The District Plan 2014-2031, which was adopted in March 2018 replaced the Local Plan 2004 as the Development Plan for Mid Sussex District.

-The Development and Infrastructure SPD (2006) is therefore currently being refreshed, in order:
+The Development and Infrastructure SPD (2006) has therefore been refreshed, in order: